 Let me share an exquisite secret about content to publish on LinkedIn; it is not always about the word count!
 Images are vital for all content on LinkedIn.
 LinkedIn posts’ research showed that content with images got massive numbers of shares, likes, comments, and views.
-Content without images received 6,413 views on average.
-But with the inclusion of eight images; this number skyrocketed to 57,575 views.
-Fascinating, right?

 From this, you learn that it is not all about the content.
 The visuals should greatly support the content.
 The visuals will typically break extended information into smaller parts, and this will help the reader to move through the article at a comfortable rate.